i30817/libretrofuzz/README.rst

 Note that the system name you download from doesn't have to be the same as the playlist name.

-If the thumbnail server contains games from multiple releases for the system (like ``ScummVM``), be careful using extra options since it's easy to end up with 'slightly wrong' covers.
+If the thumbnail server contains games from multiple releases for the system (like ``ScummVM``), be careful using extra options since it is easy to end up with 'slightly wrong' covers.

 Example:
  ``libretrofuzz --no-meta --no-merge``